Anton Gordonoff

-Anton Gordonoff (3 February 1893 in Russia - 1960s) was a Swiss pharmacologist and toxicologist of Russian origin.
+Anton Gordonoff (3 February 1893 in Russia - 1960s) was a Russian-Swiss pharmacologist and toxicologist.

 Gordonoff studied pharmacology at the Universities of Bern and Nancy and finished his studies in 1921.
 In 1926 he received his habilitation from the University of Bern.
 Later the same university appointed him a professor of pharmacology and toxicology; he headed the Department of Pharmacology at the School of Medicine and was also a member of the Swiss Commission on Medicine and Drugs and of the Swiss Association for Clinical Neurophysiology.